-The Food department has two teachers, Mrs Ruth (Head of Department) and Mrs Warren, who are supported by a dedicated technician, Mrs Harrington.
+The Food department has three teachers, Mrs Ruth (Head of Department), Mrs Warren and Mrs Datta, who are supported by a dedicated technician, Mrs Double.

 The department has two well equipped stainless steel kitchens, enabling classes of up to 22 students to cook independently.
-At KS3, students have three lessons every two weeks – a theory lesson, a practical lesson where students cook independently, and a task lesson where students carry out practical activities and investigations in small groups. 学生们 spend half of the year in Food with the rest of the year spent in Design & Technology – the classes rotate in February.
-At KS4 we run a thriving GCSE 准备食物和营养 course, and offer a Food enrichment course at KS5.
-Extra-curricular activities include 7年 and 8 Food Club and 今年9 Practical Masterclass Club.
+At KS3, students have three lessons every two weeks. 学生们 spend half of the year in Food with the rest of the year spent in Design & Technology – the classes rotate in February.
+At KS4 we run a thriving GCSE 准备食物和营养 course.

 What will you learn about?